-After the heats, Ghost Riders and 12th Chichester had the two fastest times and so went through to battle it out in the final.
-After a very tight race and with less than a second between them, Ghost Riders did it, retaining the winning title for 1st Barnham for another year.
+After the heats, 12th Chichester and 1st Barnham had the two fastest times and so went through to battle it out in the final.
+After a very tight race and with less than half a second between them, 1st Barnham did it, retaining the winning title for another year.
 You can view all the scoreboard resultshere.